andrew/ultimate-awesome/README.md

 - [awesome-myst](https://github.com/awesome-myst/awesome-myst) - 😎 A MyST 🌫️ (Markedly Structured Text) Awesome List.
 - [awesome-frontend-watch](https://github.com/Axolotat/awesome-frontend-watch) - In this list, we've curated an awesome collection of resources that can assist front-end developers in staying up-to-date with the latest trends and technologies.
 - [awesome-dna-storage](https://github.com/babarzkhan/awesome-dna-storage) - Curated list of dna-storage resources.
-- [awesome-julia-security](https://github.com/bad-antics/awesome-julia-security) - A curated list of 95+ Julia security packages — cryptography, network security, binary analysis, ML for security, privacy, and more.
 - [awesome-awesome](https://github.com/becauseofAI/awesome-awesome) - An awesome awesomeness for artificial intelligence and computer science.
 - [awesome-beemovie](https://github.com/bitcraftlab/awesome-beemovie) - An awesome list of bee movie translations at the intersection of art and annoyance.
 - [awesome-agentic-payments](https://github.com/bitrefill/awesome-agentic-payments) - A curated list of protocols, specs, SDKs, and tools powering the emerging agentic commerce stack.